Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

 with the following changes or deviations:
   - Maximum line length of **100** characters.
   - Third-party imports are grouped together to make IDE formatting much simpler.
-  - Class member variable names should be prefixed with `m`, for example `private WorkerClient mWorkerClient;`
+  - Class member variable names should be prefixed with `m`
+    - example: `private WorkerClient mWorkerClient;`
-  - Static variable names should be prefixed with `s`, for example `public static String sUnderFSAddress;`
+  - Static variable names should be prefixed with `s`
+    - example: `public static String sUnderFSAddress;`
 - Bash scripts follow [Google Shell style](https://google.github.io/styleguide/shell.xml), and must be compatible with Bash 3.x
 - If you use Eclipse: